 - increased heart rate/palpitations

-- dry mouth.
+- dry mouth

 Fear and your mind

 When we experience fear, our minds tend to work against us.
 We have an influx of automatic, negative thoughts that feed into our sense of self-doubt.
 Becoming more aware of these thoughts and speaking to yourself with kindness is a great first step to managing your fear of public speaking.
-Fear makes our minds behave differently, to a point where logic and reason is all but forgotten.
+Fear makes our minds behave differently, to a point where logic and reason are all but forgotten.
 It does this by distorting reality and fixating on the negative.

 Fear has a habit of distorting reality.
 You may think "If I forget my words, everyone will laugh at me and I'll lose their respect."
-In reality however, it is highly unlikely that this would happen.
+In reality, however, it is highly unlikely that this would happen.
 If you were to lose track of what you were saying, it is far more likely that everyone would simply wait for you to remember.
-And even if some people did judge you, this wouldn't affect your life.
+And even if some people did judge you, this wouldn't really affect your life.

 This fear and anxiety can cause us to lose our perspective, thinking our lives will be over if it doesn't go perfectly.
-Try to challenge this way of thinking by asking yourself - "Will this situation matter in five, 10 or 20 years time?".
+Try to challenge this way of thinking by asking yourself, "Will this situation matter in five, 10 or 20 years' time?".

 Fixating on the negative

 Another common behaviour of the mind when it feels fear is to focus on the negative.
 This can lead us to think back to times in our lives when public speaking hasn't gone to plan.
 It can also cause us to fixate on the physical sensations that are frightening us, like an increased heart rate or a tight chest.
 Recognising this is helpful as you can re-direct these fixations onto something more positive.

-How hypnosis for public speaking works
+How can hypnosis for public speaking help?

 Hypnosis is essentially a state of deep relaxation.
 When a hypnotherapist puts you into this state, your unconscious becomes more receptive.
-This means the hypnotherapist can communicate with this part of your mind to uncover root causes of behaviour and influence thinking patterns.
+This means the hypnotherapist can communicate with this part of your mind to uncover the root causes of behaviour and influence thinking patterns.

-In some cases it may be easy to pinpoint the underlying cause of a phobia.
+In some cases, it may be easy to pinpoint the underlying cause of a phobia.
 You may be able to recall an event that triggered a fear response for the first time.
-For many people however, it is hard to identify what caused the phobia.
+For many people, however, it is hard to identify what caused the phobia.

 If you don't know why you have a fear of public speaking, hypnotherapy can help.
 Once you are in a deeply relaxed state, your hypnotherapist can talk to your unconscious and help to uncover the situation or event that triggered your glossophobia.
 Much of the time, the event is seemingly insignificant, but over time it grows in our mind to become something we can no longer control.